coderrio/Coderr.Documentation/docs/features/incidents/context-collections/index.md

 Context collections
 ===================

 Context collections is part of the core in Coderr.
-These collections of telemetry data allows you to quickly and accuratly diagnose errors.
+These collections of telemetry data allows you to quickly and accurately diagnose errors.
 Most of them are automatically generated when Coderr detects a new error.

 ## Adding context data